lsst-dm/dmtn-039/index.rst

 as templates and the corresponding 2015 visits as science.
 This pipeline is a core component of the
-`AP Minimum Viable System <https://confluence.lsstcorp.org/display/~ebellm/AP+Minimum+Viable+System>`_ with a goal of verifying the different components of LSST image processing as we build a fully functional ``ap_verify`` system.
+`AP Minimum Viable System <https://confluence.lsstcorp.org/display/~ebellm/AP+Minimum+Viable+System>`_ (note this link is private to LSST team members only).
+The goal is to run and verify each component of LSST image processing as we build a fully functional ``ap_verify`` system.
 The ``ap_pipe`` pipeline will also be available to users who wish to process any DECam dataset independently.